 - Any phone numbers that are snapped back or slammed will incur a $300 fee per number.

 You can read about number slamming here: https://www.fcc.gov/consumers/guides/slamming-switching-your-authorized-telephone-company-without-permission

 - I want a Port-Out protection PIN added to my numbers (where possible) to protect them from unauthorized Port-Out requests.

 This protects people from accidentally (or intentionally) porting away one of your phone numbers.
-By default, our port out pin is 3609865200 (the same as our phone number).
+Read more about Port-Out requests here.

 - Once your number finishes porting, usage and feature costs will begin billing immediately.

 From time to time, Skyetel will extend promotional Promo Codes to our customers.
 These Promo Codes allow for free porting for a period of time (typically 60 days).